openstack/swift/doc/source/overview_ring.rst

 ======  =======  ==============================================================

 Note: The list of devices may contain holes, or indexes set to None, for devices that have been removed from the cluster.
-Generally, device ids are not reused.
+However, device ids are reused.
+Device ids are reused to avoid potentially running out of device id slots when there are available slots (from prior removal of devices).
+A consequence of this device id reuse is that the device id (integer value) does not necessarily correspond with the chronology of when the device was added to the ring.
 Also, some devices may be temporarily disabled by setting their weight to 0.0.
 To obtain a list of active devices (for uptime polling, for example) the Python code would look like: ``devices = list(self._iter_devs())``

 *************************
 Partition Assignment List